January 16, 2024

 Co-pays versus universal coverage

-I have had Caser’s Activa plan since 2013, opting for copays for the few visits I make to hospitals and specialists each year – in fact, the doctor visits and blood tests I needed for my pregnancies cost less each month than my prenatal pills!
+For several years, I have chosen a healthcare plan with co-pays, as I only make a few visits to hospitals and specialists each year.
+In fact, the doctor visits and blood tests I needed during my pregnancies were more affordable each month than the prenatal supplements themselves.

-Running the numbers for newborns who would need monthly visits for the first year plus trips to the ER for each touch of a fever, we opted for full coverage for our children with a private insurer.
-This meant a longer hike to a clinic because there were not as many healthcare providers in our neighborhood, but we found a pediatrician who is kind, patient with my incessant questions and extremely professional.
-What’s more, everything is covered, so I can plan accordingly each month and not worry about surprise bills.
+When running the numbers for our newborns, who would need monthly visits during the first year plus potential trips to the ER for any fever, we opted for full coverage for them through private insurance.
+This meant traveling farther to a clinic, as there weren’t many healthcare providers in our neighborhood, but we found a pediatrician who is kind, patient with my endless questions, and very professional.
+Plus, everything was covered, which allowed me to plan better month by month without worrying about unexpected bills.

-If you already have private insurance, you can oftentimes get a discount on multiple plans for family members.
-It’s important to work with an agent you trust and to read the fine print, as well as consider the factors listed below.
+If you already have private insurance, you can often get discounts when purchasing multiple plans for family members.
+It’s important to work with a trusted agent, read the fine print carefully, and consider some key factors before making a decision

 Availability of Coverage and Doctors